Construction and classification of crystalline topological superconductor and insulators in three-dimensional

-Equivalently, all trivial 0D block-states form a $2\mathbb{Z}$ group.
-Hence 0D block-states are classified by quotient group $\mathbb{Z}\times\mathbb{Z}_2/2\mathbb{Z}=\mathbb{Z}_4$, generated by 0D modes with odd $U^f(1)$ charge and eigenvalue $-1$ of inversion symmetry, with a nontrivial group extension.
+In other words, all trivial 0D block states form a group $2\mathbb{Z}$.
+Therefore, 0D block states are classified by the quotient group $\mathbb{Z}\times\mathbb{Z}_2/2\mathbb{Z}=\mathbb{Z}_4$, generated by 0D modes with odd $U^f(1)$ charge and eigenvalue $-1$ under inversion symmetry, with a nontrivial group extension.

-We should further study if there is any group extension.
-Above we demonstrated that bilayer Chern insulators on each $\sigma$ is trivialized by 3D bubble equivalence.
-On the other hand, bilayer Chern insulators can be smoothly deformed to a spherical Chern insulator surrounding the 0D block which changes the $U^f(1)$ charge of 0D block-state by $1$.
-Consequently, there is an nontrivial group extension between 2D and 0D block-states.
+We should further investigate if there are any group extensions.
+On the one hand, as previously demonstrated, bilayer Chern insulators on each $\sigma$ can be trivialized by 3D Chern insulator bubble construction; on the other hand, bilayer Chern insulators can be smoothly deformed to a spherical Chern insulator surrounding the 0D block which changes the $U^f(1)$ charge of 0D block state by 1.
+Consequently, there is a nontrivial group extension between 2D and 0D block-states.
 Finally, the ultimate classification of inversion-symmetric TI in 3D interacting fermionic systems is:

 We further investigate the corresponding HO topological surface theories.
 The monolayer Chern insulator decoration on $\sigma$ leaves chiral fermions on the intersections of the open cubic and red plate in Fig. \ref{inversion cell decomposition}.